 Many car tuners know that; that’s why some have tinkered their way with their Honda Civic EGs.
 No matter how minor or significant the modifications are, this vehicle remains a steadfast springboard for what tuners want to see in a project car.

 We know that there’s a lot of ground to cover for Honda Civic EG modifications.
 That’s why we’ve created this guide!
 There’s just a lot of upgrades to choose from, and it can be pretty difficult to discern which one’s important to those who aren’t.

 We want to help you start with your project car, so here’s a guide that contains the best modifications you can get for your beloved Honda Civic EG.

 #1 Lowering Springs

-Coilover prices can range from $300 up to a whopping +$3000.
-So if you want adjustability and customizability for your Honda Civic EG, then you’ve better prepare your wallet for some serious takedown.
+Coilovers can get very expensive, so if you want adjustability and customizability for your Honda Civic EG, then you’ve better prepare your wallet for some serious takedown.